Jesus was God spelling himself out in language humanity could understand.— S.D. Gordon

 How amazing that the Child is a Mighty God and that the Son is the Everlasting Father!
 Certainly, this boy child must have been God with humanity indeed.

 In the earthly ministry of Jesus, He exhibited qualities that proved the attributes foretold in these Scriptures.
 Moreover, He revealed that all identities of God revealed in previous Old Testaments were truly fulfilled in Him and an account of Him.
 No wonder the writer of Hebrews declared that Jesus is God's supreme and ultimate revelation to mankind.
+Long ago God spoke many times and in many ways to our ancestors through the prophets.
+2 And now in these final days, he has spoken to us through his Son.
+God promised everything to the Son as an inheritance, and through the Son he created the universe.
+3 The Son radiates God’s own glory and expresses the very character of God, and he sustains everything by the mighty power of his command.
+When he had cleansed us from our sins, he sat down in the place of honor at the right hand of the majestic God in heaven.

 When Jesus rebuked the storms and walked on water, demonstrating His power over nature, His witnesses wondered what manner of man He was.
 He had been beaten openly and confirmed dead on the cross, yet in three days He rose from the dead, proving that sin and the grave had no power over Him.
 He himself declared that all power in heaven and earth had been given to Him (Matthew 28:18).
 He is indeed the mighty God Isaiah prophesied about and Shaddai , the Almighty.
 As the Good Shepherd who leads the flock of God and lays His life down for the sheep, He reveals that He is Rohi